 Hidden away among the mighty jagged peaks of the Hajar Mountains in a region that belongs to the emirate of Sharjah, Wadi Shees is a lush, fertile little piece of paradise that makes for a great and easy day trip from Dubai (just a 90-minute drive) and Sharjah (45-minute drive).
 Wadi Shees (sometimes also spelled as Shis) is home to an agricultural village with farmland and settlements, a lovely nature trail with ponds and freshwater irrigation channels under the canopy of date palms, a beautiful park with a waterfall and picnic and barbeque spots, and a gorgeous dam with swans to go kayaking and boating in.
+For families and those who don’t want something too strenuous, this is one of the most beautiful but also relaxed day trips from Dubai or Sharjah.

 As evidenced by the discovery of pottery fragments and rock paintings, Wadi Shees has a long history and has been inhabited for a long time, thanks to the abundance of water and fertile soil that made it possible to cultivate different fruits and vegetables.
 In fact, the wadi has natural freshwater flowing round the year, which makes it significant for traditional farming in the area.
 The freshwater irrigation channels here, while some of the oldest in the UAE, were renovated in 2019.

 The town of Khor Fakkan, with its pretty beach, lies just a few minutes’ drive away.
 A day trip to Wadi Shees is an excellent way to make the most of the pleasant wintertime temperatures in the UAE between October and April, and requires little planning.
 Whether you live in the UAE or are visiting, I hope my guide to Wadi Shees helps you plan your day trip for a taste of the region’s fantastic outdoors.
+While you’re there you should also consider visiting Khor Fakkan, a 20-minute drive from Wadi Shees, here are the best things to do in Khor Fakkan.

 Wadi Shees Location Map